Franciscan Minims of the Perpetual Help of Mary

-The Order of Atonement of the Franciscan Minims of the Perpetual Help of Mary (mfPS) is a single (one single Order, not three like the 1st, 2nd and 3rd Dominican and Franciscan Orders) Roman Catholic active/contemplative religious order distinguished by three (3) Branches: the Men's Branch for Priests and Brothers/Friars, the Women's Branch for Nuns and the Lay Branch for those of all ages and professions, including the sick, dying, and those children conceived but as yet "unborn" or "pre-born".
+The Order of Atonement of the Franciscan Minims of the Perpetual Help of Mary (mfPS) is a single (one single order, not three like the 1st, 2nd and 3rd Dominican and Franciscan Orders) Roman Catholic active/contemplative religious order distinguished by three branches: the Men's Branch for priests and brothers/friars, the Women's Branch for nuns and the Lay Branch for those of all ages and professions, including the sick, dying, and those children conceived but as yet "unborn" or "pre-born".

-The Order was founded on June 24, 1942 in Zamora, Michoacan, Mexico by Reverend Mother María Concepción of the Nativity and the Perpetual Help of Mary.
+The order was founded on June 24, 1942, in Zamora, Michoacan, Mexico by María Concepción of the Nativity and the Perpetual Help of Mary.
 Called the Order of Atonement/Work of Atonement/the Legion of Victim Souls, "Minims" as "Victim Souls" [whether men or women living the Religious Life or those still living in the world also called laymen or laity] live a life in keeping with their motto of "Charity and Immolation".

-Those Franciscan Minims who profess public Religious vows receive a Religious habit, similar to the Franciscan Habit and the Carmelite Habit.
-However, the Habit of the Franciscan Minims of the Perpetual Help of Mary has the same colors of tunic and veil (or cowl for the men) as Our Lady wears in Her Icon of Perpetual Help.
-Our Lady wears these same colors in Icons of Our Lady of Mount Carmel and many other famous icons, paintings and statues of the Blessed Ever-Virgin Mother of God.
+Those Franciscan Minims who profess public religious vows receive a religious habit, similar to the Franciscan habit and the Carmelite habit.
+However, the habit of the Franciscan Minims of the Perpetual Help of Mary has the same colors of tunic and veil (or cowl for the men) as the Blessed Virgin Mary wears in her icon of Perpetual Help, in the icon of Our Lady of Mount Carmel and many other famous icons, paintings and statues of Mary.
 The Minim tunic is maroon, with a blue veil (or blue cowl for the men).
-In Mexico City, in the 1970s, the locals nicknamed the Nuns: "Los Rojos" (the Red ones).
+In Mexico City, in the 1970s, the locals nicknamed the nuns: "Los Rojos" (the Red ones).
 Traditionally, this color was worn by poor Jewish women as it was an earthen color.
 Wealthier women wore white since they had servants and other means to maintain perfectly white cloth.
-In art, these colors traditionally signify both the Virginity (Red) and Motherhood (Blue) of the Blessed Virgin Mary.
+In art, these colors traditionally signify both the virginity (red) and motherhood (blue) of the Blessed Virgin Mary.